Kurt Georg Kiesinger

 Kurt Georg Kiesinger ([ˈkʊʁt ˈɡeːɔʁk ˈkiːzɪŋɐ]; 6 April 1904 – 9 March 1988) was a German politician who served as the chancellor of West Germany from 1 December 1966 to 21 October 1969.
-Before he became Chancellor he served as Minister President of Baden-Württemberg from 1958 to 1966 and as President of the Federal Council from 1962 to 1963.
+Before he became Chancellor he served as Minister-President of Baden-Württemberg from 1958 to 1966 and as President of the Federal Council from 1962 to 1963.
 He was Chairman of the Christian Democratic Union from 1967 to 1971.

 Kiesinger gained his certificate as a lawyer in March 1933 and worked as a lawyer in Berlin's Kammergericht court from 1935 to 1940.
 He had joined the Nazi Party in 1933, but remained a largely inactive member.
-To avoid conscription, he found work at the Foreign Office in 1940, and became deputy head of the Foreign Office's broadcasting department.
-During his service at the Foreign Office, he was denounced by two colleagues for his anti-Nazi stance.
+To avoid conscription, in 1940 he was appointed to the broadcast policy department of the Foreign Office by Joachim von Ribbentrop, and became deputy head of the broadcasting and propaganda departments in 1942.
 In 1946 he became a member of the Christian Democratic Union.
 He was elected to the Bundestag in 1949, and was a member of the Bundestag until 1958 and again from 1969 to 1980.
-He left federal politics for eight years (from 1958 to 1966) to serve as Minister President of Baden-Württemberg, and subsequently became Chancellor by forming a grand coalition with Willy Brandt's Social Democratic Party.
+He left federal politics for eight years (from 1958 to 1966) to serve as Minister-President of Baden-Württemberg, and subsequently became Chancellor by forming a grand coalition with Willy Brandt's Social Democratic Party.

-Kiesinger was considered an outstanding orator and mediator, and was dubbed "King Silver Tongue".
-He was an author of poetry and various books, and founded the universities of Konstanz and Ulm as Minister President of Baden-Württemberg.
+Kiesinger was considered an outstanding orator and mediator, and was dubbed "Chief Silver Tongue".
+He was an author of poetry and various books, and founded the universities of Konstanz and Ulm as Minister-President of Baden-Württemberg.
 Kiesinger is also considered controversial, which is mainly due to his affiliation and work with the Nazis.
 The student movement in particular, but also other sections of the population, saw Kiesinger as a politician who stood for the inadequacy of Germans' coming to terms with the past.

-Early life and Nazi activities
+Early life

 Kurt Georg Kiesinger was born in Ebingen, Kingdom of Württemberg (now Albstadt, Baden-Württemberg).
 His father was a commercial clerk in companies engaged in the local textile industry.
 Kiesinger was baptized Catholic because his mother was Catholic, though his father was Protestant.
 His mother died six months after he was born.
 His maternal grandmother exerted a strong influence on Kiesinger and encouraged him, while his father was indifferent to his advancement.
 After a year, his father was remarried to a Karoline Victoria Pfaff.
 They had seven children, of whom Kiesinger's half-sister Maria died a year after she was born.
 Pfaff was also a Catholic.
 Kiesinger was therefore shaped by both denominations and later referred to himself gladly as a "Protestant Catholic".
 Politically, Kiesinger grew up in a liberal, democratically-minded milieu.

+Kiesinger studied law in Berlin and worked as a then as lawyer in Berlin from 1935 to 1940.
+As a student, he joined the (non-couleur wearing) Roman Catholic corporations KStV Alamannia Tübingen and Askania-Burgundia Berlin.